-From their philosophy to their investment selection process, Raintree provides you the opportunity to achieve financial success.
-There are many reasons why I wanted to work with Raintree, but here are the top five.
+There are many reasons why I work with Raintree, but here are the top five.

 First-Party Due Diligence

 Raintree has an internal corporate finance team that scrutinizes potential offerings and assesses key aspects of an opportunity.
-From reviewing audited financial statements to conducting site visits and meeting with key individuals, they insist on understanding all aspects of the business model.
+From reviewing audited financial statements to conducting site visits and meeting with key individuals, they insist on understanding important aspects of the business model.

 Ongoing Reporting Requirements

 Alignment of Interests between Investors and Managers

 Raintree’s goal is to find investments where incentives are created to align management goals with investors.
 This ensures that decisions made by management result in benefits for both the managers as well as the investor.

 All fees, commissions, and profit-sharing are discussed openly prior to your investment.
 Returns are shown net-of-fees taking out the math or guesswork when determining exactly how much you earn from your investment.

 Performance Based Management Fees

 Where applicable, profit-sharing incentives give management a reason to increase efficiencies and focus on earnings.
 Any increase in efficiency that drops to the bottom line then translates into a split in profits between the investor and the investment management.